 Churches from Society of Saint Vincent offer basic needs.
 The charity, which is faith based but helps regardless of age, race, or religion, may have some of the following.

 City Of Forest Grove – Offers limited amounts of help for paying electric bills.
-1924 Council Street, Forest Grove, Oregon 97116.
+Location is 1924 Council Street, Forest Grove, Oregon 97116.
 Dial (503) 992-3221 for intake.

 Washington County Love INC covers small portions of the county.
 The faith based, church group and its ministries offer many programs, most of which are for satisfying basic needs.
 Call for intake or referrals.

 Christmas toys, holiday meals, presents, and food boxes are available from seasonal programs.
-Agencies as well as volunteers provide Easter, Thanksgiving, and Christmas help to less fortunate residents.
-More holiday assistance in Washington County Oregon.
+Agencies as well as volunteers provide free Easter, Thanksgiving, and Christmas help to less fortunate residents.
+More free holiday assistance in Washington County Oregon.

-- Among other services, they provide a mortgage foreclosure prevention program (prevention counseling, mediation, advocacy with lenders, debt reduction, money management, and loss-mitigation), and they can help people buy a home through pre-purchase home ownership counseling and workshops.
+- Among other services, they provide a mortgage foreclosure prevention program (free counseling, mediation, advocacy with lenders, debt reduction, money management, and loss-mitigation).
+The non-profit can also help people buy a home through pre-purchase home ownership counseling and workshops.
 Learn more on Oregon mortgage assistance programs.
 Or dial (503) 640-0952

 Virginia Garcia Memorial Health Clinics - Provide primary health care for the whole family.
 They focus on prevention and health maintenance by offering, among other health care services, physicals, immunizations, well child exams, and family planning are some of the services.
 Call (503) 352-6000